dmaziuk/naspi/README.md

 ## parts

   * Pi 4.
-I have the 4GB version but ZFS will use all the RAM it can get to, so... more RAM is better.
+I have the 4GB version but ZFS will use all the RAM it can get to, so... more is better.
   * Radxa dual-quad SATA HAT: https://wiki.radxa.com/Dual_Quad_SATA_HAT.
   * PicoPSU-80: https://www.amazon.com/gp/product/B005TWE5E6/ and an 80+W 12V PSU for it.
   * According to Radxa you can power the whole thing through the HAT but I have the HDDs on the SATA power cable: https://www.amazon.com/gp/product/B0086OGN9E and the HAT and Pi on the 4-pin molex HDD to floppy cable.
   * 4x SATA gender benders: https://www.amazon.com/gp/product/B00S6HTVGI/ or M-F SATA data cables (keep in mind that the ones with sides sticking out will need to be filed down), or the 7+15 M-F cables (and power the disks through the HAT).
   * For the breadboard build I used a 4-disc caddy from my junk pile, for the final version I'm considering the IcyDock MB074SP-1B with hot-swap backplane.
-  * I might get the ATX HAT for the final product if it looks like I can get it to play with the Radxa HAT: https://www.tindie.com/products/tomtibbetts/mini-atx-psu-cool-kit-for-raspberry-pi/
+  * I might get the ATX HAT for the final product if it looks like I can get it to play ce with the Radxa HAT: https://www.tindie.com/products/tomtibbetts/mini-atx-psu-cool-kit-for-raspberry-pi/

 ## software and setup